decyne/decyne..github.io/_posts/2014-3-3-Hello-World.md

 ```

 Needed to offset all hexagons on x axis so it didn't hang off the edge of the graph by adding +\hexdim/2 to the X co-ord

+Main downside is that content might not line up nicely in hexes, like it would if you planned it.